 The thematic focus refers to the need that individual citizens and the wider community are engaged, invested, and see local value and benefit in pursuing zero waste and circular activities.
 Promotion of circular economy and a zero-emission society will necessitate a change of consumption and production patterns that go well beyond climate action alone.
 There is a full ecological transition that needs to be led and owned by the communities if we want it to succeed.
 A sense of solidarity and collaboration is needed among individuals believing in a society that stops producing waste and, which act together to promote a circular economy and reach a sustainable development, by maintaining a good balance between the underlying environmental, social and economic pillars.
 Small, local, just, inclusive and circular communities can play a great role in pushing Europe towards a sustainable future.

-You can download below the thematic poster on invisible waste.
+You can download below the thematic poster on circular communities.
 Use it to inspire others to take action for the EWWR!
-(Download in pdf or jpg)
+Check the archived materials to find the poster translated in the other EWWR languages.